Fellow Nomination Guidelines

 - Nominator - Only a current OSA Fellow Member may submit a Fellow nomination.

 - Nominee - OSA Individual Members (excluding student members) who have served with distinction in the advancement of optics and photonics may be proposed for election to the class of Fellow.
+Senior Membership is not a requirement for Fellow nomination.

 - OSA Award & Medal winners, who are OSA members but not OSA Fellows, are automatically considered for election to Fellow during the next review cycle.